XGR Chain — Network Upgrade & Hardfork Process

 | Validator-set upgrade | Changes validator participation, voting power or epoch behavior | High |

-| Fee-model upgrade | Changes gas/base-fee/min-fee/burn/donation/reward behavior | High |
+| Fee-model upgrade | Changes gas, base fee, minimum fee, fee pool or reward behavior | High |

-| Staking/PoS upgrade | Activates staking, delegation or stake-weighted validator behavior | High |
+| Staking / PoS upgrade | Changes staking, delegation, validator eligibility or voting power behavior | High |

 The upgrade process must match the risk level.